Thom van Campen

-Anthony Albertus Hermance "Thom" van Campen (born 18 January 1990) is a Dutch politician.
-He has been serving as a member of the House of Representatives on behalf of the conservative liberal People's Party for Freedom and Democracy (VVD) since the 2021 general election.
-Van Campen previously held a seat in the Zwolle municipal council (2011–2021) and served as a political assistant.
+Anthony Albertus Hermance "Thom" van Campen (born 18 January 1990) is a Dutch politician who has been serving as the Speaker of the House of Representatives since 18 November 2025.
+He has also served as a member of the House of Representatives since 2021.
+A member of the conservative-liberal People's Party for Freedom and Democracy (VVD), he previously held a seat in the Zwolle municipal council (2011–2021) and worked as a political assistant.

-Early life, education, and career
+Early life, education and career

-Van Campen was born in 1990 in Doetinchem, a city located in the Achterhoek, as the son of an education director and an entrepreneur, and he has an older and a younger sister.
+Van Campen was born in 1990 in Doetinchem, a city in the Achterhoek, as the son of an education director and an entrepreneur.
+He has an older and a younger sister.
 He attended the Doetinchem secondary school Ulenhofcollege at havo level between 2002 and 2007.
-Van Campen studied journalism at the Windesheim University of Applied Sciences in Zwolle, graduating in 2012, and subsequently studied international relations (MSc) at the Vrije Universiteit Amsterdam.
+Van Campen studied journalism at the Windesheim University of Applied Sciences in Zwolle, graduating in 2012; he subsequently studied international relations (MSc) at the Vrije Universiteit Amsterdam.
 Back then, he also served as chief editor of the faculty magazine Essay.

-He became an intern of MP Malik Azmani (VVD) in 2014 and served as personal assistant of MP Betty de Boer (VVD), whose specializations included railways, between May 2015 and December 2016.
+Van Campen became an intern of VVD member of the House of Representatives Malik Azmani in 2014 before he worked as the personal assistant of fellow party member Betty de Boer, whose specialisations in the House of Representatives included railways, between May 2015 and December 2016.
 Thereafter, Van Campen started working as a strategic adviser at ProRail's public affairs department.
 He left ProRail in October 2017 to take a job as political adviser of Tamara van Ark, State Secretary for Social Affairs and Employment.
 Van Campen kept working for Van Ark when she became Minister for Medical Care in July 2020.

 Politics

 Van Campen became a member of the VVD in 2008 and first appeared on the ballot, aged twenty, in the 2010 municipal elections as the VVD's seventh candidate in Zwolle.
 He was not elected, but the VVD did appoint him to the position duoraadslid.
 He succeeded VVD councilor René de Heer in March 2011, when he became an alderman, making Van Campen the youngest member of the Zwolle municipal council.
 He left his internship at the Nederlandse Omroep Stichting (NOS) in Brussels after one month because of his appointment.
 Van Campen's specialization in the council was culture policy.

 He was re-elected in the 2014 municipal elections, in which he appeared fifth on the VVD's party list.
 In 2016, a proposal by Van Campen and a D66 councilor passed the municipal council for an experiment that allowed bars in Zwolle to be open the entire night.
 It eventually led to those rules becoming permanent in 2018.
-Van Campen became the VVD's caucus leader in August 2016 and was re-elected as his party's – the youngest in the Zwolle VVD's history – in the 2018 municipal elections.
+Van Campen became the VVD's caucus leader in August 2016 and was re-elected as his party's lead candidate – the youngest in the Zwolle VVD's history – in the 2018 municipal elections.